 NAS Part A and Part B classes are held in state as well as Hazardous Material Refresher and Training.
 These classes are to train new inspectors to replace inspectors that have been promoted, resigned or retired.
-NAIC is attended by one person and the partnership with other state inspectors along with the training received during the competition for that individual is very valuable and is passed on to our inspections.
+NAIC is attended by two people and the partnership with other state inspectors along with the training received during the competition for that individual is very valuable and is passed on to our inspections.
 RMRSR is attended by the Commercial Carrier Lieutenant to provide information to the other states and work a partnership for possible details to be performed on motor coaches and trucks along the borders.
 There is also training provided by the sponsoring state that is valuable and passed on to our troopers/inspectors.
 The motor coach and inspection details are attended by four inspectors for each detail due to the traffic and officer safety.
 Motor Carrier Officers are required to attend the Roadcheck detail in June.
 Routine travel is considered for meetings with industry, our personnel and carrier interventions/compliance reviews.
+In-Service is a refresher training including any updates for all Level 1 inspectors throughout the state.
+The calculation is assuming approximately 57 inspectors for 7 days which includes travel days.
+We are expecting additional inspectors as our numbers increase thoughout the state.
+This is calculated by perdiem for hotel and meals per person (\$937.50) and mileage based off of the higher rate of .625 with estimated distances of 257(Rock Springs to Cheyenne) miles both ways.
+This figure will be based off of 15 people but numbers will be adjusted by where the travel is and how many actually need to use mileage.

 Post Crash training is usually set in Nebraska where the inspectors drive and stay in an academy setting.
 Two inspectors go to this training to keep up on any changes or training.
 Refresher ELD Training is attended by the Lieutenant and 2 Compliance Review Auditors to train on offsite investigations and violations and to pass any new information on to inspectors.
 This training will also include software IT systems.
-ITD/Prism Workshop has been coordinated with the annual MCSAP meeting so this is only on here in case the workshop is split off from the MCSAP meeting.
-It is used to stay up on any changes that the Grant Manager needs to be aware of and also to report back on to the various agencies that it influences.
 Other Bulk Training is to keep inspectors up to date with their certifications and is held either locally or with a close by state.
 No out of state travel is required and they are able to utilize double occupancy on hotels.
 WTA Conference is for the Wyoming Truckdriving Association as there are 3 honorary members on the board from WHP.
 CVSA Data Quality Conference is essential for our data quality to remain in the green and for our section to remain on top of any upcoming changes.
 These are out of state and required for the position.
 Per diem and an average air fare was used to base the cost on.